Sahil-Gulati/PHPHump/GuideMDs/HumpAttribute.md

 # Hump Attribute #
-Attributes which plays a very important role in `HTML` these can also be sent via PHP an array of key and value pairs, where keys will be the attribute name and values will be attribute values
+Attributes which plays a very important role in `HTML` tags.
+These attributes can also be sent via PHP, as an array of key and value pairs, where keys will be the attribute name and values will be attribute values.

 ## Syntax ##